Jess Harris, BA (Hons), MSc

 Professional background and areas of interest

-Jess Harris, MSc, BA is a Research Associate at the Social Care Workforce Research Unit at King’s College London, which she joined in 2006.
+Jess Harris, MSc, BA is a Research Fellow at the Health & Social Care Workforce Research Unit at King’s College London.
+She joined its predecessor, SCWRU, in 2006.
 She previously carried out research into member involvement in voluntary agencies as part of MSc on Voluntary Sector Organisation and has managed strategic projects developing older people’s engagement and empowerment in policy and practice at Better Government for Older People (BGOP), within a London local authority, within a Health Authority Health Improvement Programme (HImP) for Older People, and within a small community organisation.
 She has worked in a number of voluntary and community organisations and has 15 years' experience in community sector organisational governance.

 Currently Jess is co-ordinating the Longitudinal Care Work Study (LoCS), a project aiming to increase understanding of the factors that facilitate or constrain recruitment and retention in the social care workforce in England.

 Previously, she co-ordinated fieldwork for two core Department of Health funded projects across England, the evaluations of the 'Jobs First' demonstration sites and of the pilot Social Work Practices with Adults.